Judy Freespirit: The Fat Underground

-The Radical Therapy movement and the Fat Pride movement of the 1970s, in which Freespirit participated, influenced the rise of the Fat Underground movement.
-The Radical Therapy movement was against the stigmatization of mental illness and its individualized treatment in psychiatry because it obscured the true nature of oppression.
-Instead, they believed that psychiatry should focus on changing society.
-Additionally, the Fat Pride movement was against social inequality because of weight.
-Through these movements, the Fat Underground was able to take shape, combining ideas from both movements.
+The Radical Therapy movement and the Fat Pride movement of the 1970s influenced the rise of the Fat Underground movement.
+The movement was against the stigmatization of mental illness.
+They believed that psychiatry should focus on changing society.
+The Fat Pride movement was against social inequality because of weight.
 Judy Freespirit and Sara Golda Bracha Fishman founded the organization as a National Association to Advance Fat Acceptance (NAAFA) chapter in Los Angeles.
-They believed that weight loss through medical treatment was a mystified oppression and that public health specialists were omitting research findings to play into the exploitations of the weight-loss industry.
+They believed that weight loss through medical treatment was oppression and that public health specialists were omitting research findings, letting weight-loss industry continue to exploit people.

 The Fat Underground supported the notion that a majority of fat individuals could not “cure” themselves through dieting because being fat was biological.
 They brought evidence from medical libraries and primary sources to fight against anti-fat biases.
-This stance received conflicting responses from the main NAAFA, leading Freespirit and her supporters to quit the NAAFA.
-They launched the Fat Underground as its own separate organization, numbering five members.
+This stance received conflicting responses from the main NAAFA, moving Freespirit and her supporters to quit the NAAFA.
+They launched the Fat Underground as a separate organization with five members.

-The Fat Underground became the most well-known organization isolated from the NAAFA.Freespirit gave lectures, protested dieting clinics, and spread the organization’s views through the “Fat Liberation Manifesto.”
-The Fat Underground disbanded in 1983 as many members left Los Angeles, and the last member, Reanna Fagan, passed away.
+The Fat Underground became the most well-known organization outside the NAAFA.
+Freespirit gave lectures, protested dieting clinics, and spread the organization’s views through the “Fat Liberation Manifesto.”
+The Fat Underground disbanded in 1983 as many members left Los Angeles and after the last member, Reanna Fagan, passed away.